 445 Zion Park Blvd / 435-772-0283

 We obviously had a very low key wedding and were initially going to grill and have a couple of side dishes.
-Sort of last minute we changed our minds and decided that we wanted a taco bar!
-This didn’t come about easily though – this decision was really made by my mom after I was sitting on her couch literally crying over the dinner options.
-HAHA, I can be SO dramatic and wedding planning made me as crazy as ever.
+Sort of last-minute we changed our minds and decided that we wanted a taco bar!
+This didn’t come about easily though.
+This decision is really made by my mom while I am sitting on her couch literally crying over the dinner options.
+HAHA, I can be SO dramatic and wedding planning makes me as crazy as ever.

 Literally 3 days before the wedding we went to one of the best and most unique Mexican restaurants in town, the Whiptail Grill, and basically pleaded with them to cater a taco bar for about 20 people…which they agreed to!
 My mom had previously called and they said they don’t usually, but they would cater for us.
-We went on Monday for lunch just to try it out and asked to confirm the catering and they had no idea what we were talking about…crickets.
+We ate lunch there on Monday to try it out and asked to confirm the catering.
+And they have no idea what we are talking about…crickets.
 I literally put my face in my hands and wanted to cry.
 But they figured it out, went above and beyond with everything, and it was all perfect.
 Oh, and the tacos were amazing.

 There you have it!
 Your ultimate resource guide to planning a wedding in Zion National Park.

-If you choose to get married out here please oh please send me photos!
+If you have your wedding in Zion please oh please send me photos!